An Airfix 1/72 Me410 in a week.

 It seriously just fell together from here on.
 Follow the instructions carefully and it all just clicked into place.

-I dd a little internal painting at this point.
+I did a little internal painting at this point.
 It helps to have a Humbrol colour guide on hand ( you can find it online) as typical with an Airfix kit all the colour callouts are Humbrol.

 Anyhow, some picking out of parts with colours as described and you can’t go wrong.